-Join Scott Simpson for an in-depth discussion in this video Exploring the Linux file system, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Exploring the Linux file system, part of Learning Fedora Linux.

 - Fedora, along with many Unix-like systems,…follows a standard called…the Filesystem Hierarchy Standard or FHS,…which defines locations, permissions, and filenames…for system and other files.…This standard makes it possible for users and programs…to find what they're looking for in consistent places.…More information about this standard…is available at pathname.com/fhs.…For our purposes here, let's take a look at a few…of the commonly used directories and files.…I've generated this output with a command called tree,…which is handy for showing filesystem trees.…